Coaxial Cable Network Connection - GuardIAN Connect

 Enjoy easy network connection with the GuardIAN Connect Coaxial Cable - a high speed, fit for purpose, linear access layer network.

-GuardIAN Connect supports the integration of GuardIAN Nodes and Refuge Chambers to the GuardIAN Intelligence Network.
+Powered by RFI Technology Solutions, GuardIAN Connect supports the integration of GuardIAN Nodes and Refuge Chambers to the GuardIAN Intelligence Network.
 Designed specifically for an underground mining environment, GuardIAN Connect uses a single coaxial cable to carry both power and data.

 GuardIAN Connect eliminates separate distribution by enabling power to be carried over the communications cable with the data.
 Power centres can be consolidated every 1-2km.